Travel Insurance FAQs

 2. What’s the maximum duration on a Single Trip policy?

-The maximum duration available on an InsuraTrip Single Trip policy is 90 days for ages 18-54, 60 days for ages 55-59 and 45 days for ages 60-69.
+The maximum duration available on an InsuraTrip Single Trip policy is 90 days for ages 54 and under, 60 days for ages 55-59 and 45 days for ages 60-69.
 Check your policy certificate and policy wording for further information.

 To purchase an InsuraTrip product you must be a resident of the United Kingdom or Channel Islands.
 Please note that upper age limits do apply on all travel policies.
 These are as follows; 69 years of age for Single Trip Travel Insurance and 69 years of age for Annual Multi-Trip Travel Insurance.

-Don't worry if you're not eligible for InsuraTrip's Standard, Extra, Super or Premier travel insurance, as we may be able to offer you an alternative travel insurance policy from Voyager Insurance that is available for residents of the UK and some EEA countries (including those who have already travelled).
-For further details and to get an online quote for Voyager Travel Insurance Click Here.
+Don't worry if you're not eligible for InsuraTrip's Standard, Extra, or Super Travel Insurance, as we may be able to offer you an alternative Travel Insurance policy from Voyager Insurance that is available for residents of the UK and some EEA countries (including those who have already travelled).
+For further details and to get an online quote for Voyager Travel Insurance, please click here.

 4. What is the cancellation period?